jupyterlab/jupyterlab/benchmarks/README.md

 It will keep increasing the `n` until either it reaches a maximum or the time exceeds a certain budget.

+It will run on both firefox and chrome.

 ## Plotly

 We also build in support to run this against some plotly ipywidgets, to get a sense of